AI4Finance-Foundation/FinRL/docs/source/finrl_meta/overview.rst

 .. image:: ../image/timeline.png
     :width: 80%
     :align: center

-We employ a training-testing-trading pipeline.
-The DRL agent first learns from the training environment and is then validated in the validation environment for further adjustment.
-Then the validated agent is tested on historical datasets.
-Finally, the tested agent will be deployed in paper trading or live trading markets.
-First, this pipeline solves the information leakage problem because the trading data are generated yet when adjusting agents.
-Second, a unified pipeline allows fair comparisons among different trading strategies.
+We employ a training-testing-trading pipeline that the DRL approach follows a standard end-to-end pipeline.
+The DRL agent is first trained in a training environment and then fined-tuned (adjusting hyperparameters) in a validation environment.
+Then the validated agent is tested on historical datasets (backtesting).
+Finally, the tested agent will be de- ployed in paper trading or live trading markets.

+This pipeline solves the information leakage problem because the trading data are never leaked when training/tuning the agents.

+Such a unified pipeline allows fair comparisons among different algorithms and strategies.

 3. DataOps for data-driven financial reinforcement leanring
 ===========================================================